Linkerin/raven-plan-demo/README.md

 ## About <a id="about"></a>

-This is an interactive _demo_ version of a task manager application that started as a [CS50x](https://cs50.harvard.edu/x) final project - **Raven Plan**.
+This is an interactive **desktop only** _demo_ version of a task manager application that started as a [CS50x](https://cs50.harvard.edu/x) final project - **Raven Plan**.
 The main idea was to create a convenient, easy-to-use, and fancy looking application to manage a simple tasks list.
 This is not a daily planner or calendar, just a to-do list that uses emoji to distingush your tasks.

 > This project is currently **frozen**, and its further development is questionable.
 The last version was commited in December 2021, and since then, only minor changes were made to publish a demo version.